SaaStr AI 2026 recap

 Upsell Opportunities: plan-limit mentions, feature requests, and team-growth signals routed to the AE.
 Churn Detection: risk language cross-referenced with renewal proximity, routed to the CSM.
 Competitor Monitoring: competitor names detected in tickets, AE alerted the same day.

-Fin: does not price or surface any of these outcomes.
-A single caught churn pays for hundreds of $2.99 signals.
+Fin: does not surface any of these signals.
+A single caught churn typically pays for the year’s contract.

 Product intelligence